Reviewed by Galen Strickland

 The follow-up novel, After Atlas.

-And the third in the sequence, Before Mars.
+The third in the sequence, Before Mars.

 Would you like to contribute an article on your favorite SF, Fantasy or Horror book?